skyx20/cambridge_api/README.md

 ### Overview

 This project is a Python-based program that extracts word meanings, guide words, and usage examples from the Cambridge Dictionary.
 Wrapped in FastAPI, it exposes the data as a JSON API.
-The core of the program uses requests for HTTP handling, BeautifulSoup for HTML parsing, and structured Word objects for clean data management. it was built as part of a chrome extension, another front-end project for quick access to the meanings.
+The core of the program uses requests for HTTP handling, BeautifulSoup for HTML parsing, and structured Word objects for clean data management. it was built as part of a chrome extension, another front-end project for quick access to the meanings, see the extension: [Meanings](https://github.com/skyx20/dictionary-extension).

 _supports only mono dictionary for now..._